jaykdoe/infranodus/README.md

 =================

-###Installation Guide
+### Installation Guide
 To use this software you should install Neo4J 2.0 on your local computer.
 To install Neo4J on a Mac use homebrew (see [Neo4J instructions here](http://www.neo4j.org/download)).
 For settings, check out [How to Set Up Neo4J for InfraNodus](https://github.com/noduslabs/infranodus/wiki/Neo4J-Database-Setup).
 You may also find [other wiki pages](https://github.com/noduslabs/infranodus/wiki/_pages) interesting.

-You will also need to have npm Node.Js package manager on your computer and run `npm install` in node_modules folder of the project to install all the dependencies.
+You will also need to have npm Node.Js package manager installed on your computer.
+After you install InfraNodus, run `npm install` in the main folder the project to install all the dependencies into `node_modules` folder.

-You might need to manually install ejs rending Node.Js module `npm install ejs`

-You might also need to manually `npm build node-lemmer`

 Check out the config.json.sample file and edit it to add your own Evernote and Twitter API credentials.
 Then rename it to config.json.

 =================

-###Data Model
+### Data Model

 The general rationale for the data model used in InfraNodus is outlined in
 * [Cognitive Network Protocol](http://noduslabs.com/research/cognitive-network-protocol/) article (more specific)